 icon of a drone

-Since 2016, OSA has utilized small Unmanned Aerial Vehicles (sUAV), aka drones, for site identification, preservation monitoring, and multi-spectral analysis to survey large areas for cultural resources.
+Since 2016, OSA has utilized remotely piloted aerial systems (RPAS) or small unmanned aerial systems (sUAS), aka drones, for site identification, preservation monitoring, multi-spectral analysis to survey large areas for cultural resources, and low altitude remote sensing.
 OSA's FAA-licensed pilots offer drone flight services to collect data for any profession or scientific field.
 In addition to photos and video, OSA drones can capture data using thermal imaging and aerial lidar.
 Post-processing services include photogrammetry, 3D modeling, and data processing and analysis.

 icon of a camera